 “Good.
 Track down the two criminals and bring them back here.
 Alive.
 Jacinta will help you with all the intelligence you need if military intelligence is not sufficient.
 Send in more soldiers if you have to.”

 “That is an order, General,” the President says, giving her friend a hard stare.

 “Of course Madam President.
-I will get it done,”
+I will get it done.”

 She rises and leaves the room, looking every inch the Commander-in-Chief.

-The President is getting nervous.
+It is morning, and the President is getting nervous.
 Neither of the Generals has a report to share.
 The communications team has a draft speech but it depends on a positive report from either of the Generals.

 She is pacing up and down in her office.
 Calls for her impeachment are getting louder.
 Her aide de camp comes in with a pot of coffee.

 “Madam President everything will be alright.
-Here, take the coffee,”
+Here, take the coffee.”

 “Thank you, Colonel.
-Sit, take the coffee with me,”
+Sit, take the coffee with me.”